Anesthesia Intraoral Module (AIM)

 Manufactured in the USA

-With a focus on manufacturing the highest quality medical device, everything from collaborating on the design, device molds, sourcing raw materials, manufacturing, parts assembly, and packaging is done here in the US.
-No overseas containers, and no supply chain issues.
+With a focus on manufacturing the highest quality medical device, everything from the device molds, sourcing raw materials, manufacturing, and packaging is done here in the US.